MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/email-delivery/ndr/non-delivery-reports-in-exchange-online.md

 - MET150
 - MOP150
 ms.assetid: 51daa6b9-2e35-49c4-a0c9-df85bf8533c3
-description: Admins can learn about SMTP errors and non-delivery reports (also known as NDRs or bounce messages) that are generated in Exchange Online.
+description: Admins can learn about SMTP errors and non-delivery reports (also known as NDRs or Bounce Messages) that are generated in Exchange Online.
 ---

 # Email non-delivery reports and SMTP errors in Exchange Online

 When there's a problem delivering an email message that you sent, Microsoft 365 or Office 365 will generate an error code and often will send an email to let you know.
-The email you receive is a delivery status notification, also known as a DSN or bounce message.
+The email you receive is a delivery status notification, also known as a DSN or Bounce Message.
 The most common type is called a non-delivery report (NDR) and they tell you that a message wasn't delivered.
 Non-delivery can be caused by something as simple as a typo in an email address.
 NDRs include an error code that indicates why your email wasn't delivered, solutions to help you get your email delivered, a link to more help on the web, and technical details for administrators.
 Find out [What's included in an NDR?](#whats-included-in-an-ndr).

 ## Find my error code and get help delivering my email

-The following table contains the error codes (also known as enhanced status codes) for the most common bounce messages and errors that you might encounter in Exchange Online.
+The following table contains the error codes (also known as enhanced status codes) for the most common Bounce Messages and errors that you might encounter in Exchange Online.

 |Error code|Description|Possible cause|Additional information|
 |---|---|---|---|